COVID-19 and Postdocs: Frequently Asked Questions

 - Understand the research restart policies of the institution and know when you will be allowed in the lab – (which days, how many hours), at what density, and with what technical support and access to core facilities and animal programs, etc. Volunteer to play a role in setting up specific plans for your research group.

 - Develop a lab re-entry plan for your own research.
-When research institutions reopen, most will operate on a limited basis to accommodate physical distancing.
 It is important to prioritize experiments.
 Having a clear plan for what experiments need to be done and in what order will help you maximize the precious hours at the bench.
 Maximize “pipette time” while in the lab and “analysis time” while at home.

 - Collaborating with a labmate can help you finish certain projects.
 In exchange, offer to help them when they can’t be in the lab.